Monday, 26 July 2010

 Ah, the glorious London Underground.
 My post today is in honour of the Victoria line.
 I was happily sat reading on the tube as usual, when the train in front (one of the new ones) decided to break.
 I was stuck in a boiling hot, cramped carriage for nearly an hour, missing my connecting train and was an hour late to work.
 Some poor lady even fainted.
 So, today I'm going to read about the Victoria Line.

-The line itself first opened to connect Walthamstow Central and Highbury & Islington on the north-east of London, on the 1st September 1968, with a further part going to Warren Street (central London) later that year.
+September 1968, with a further part going to Warren Street (central London) later that year.
 On the 23rd July 1971 it was extended again to Brixton in the south-west of London.
 It is a deep level line 13.25 miles long and serves 16 stations; if you went from Walthamstow Central to Brixton in one journey, it would take 32 minutes.
 It is the 4th busiest of all the tube lines, and the first automated passenger railway in the world.
 The first trains used were constructed in 1967 by Metro-Cammell; the new ones from 2009 by Bombadier.

 There's loads more information on this, but it's maily all facts about the trains themselves or general information on the London Underground system.